BrandonFyve/hubspot-react-boilerplate-local/README.md

 # HubSpot React Boilerplate with local dev support

 A boilerplate for React development of HubSpot modules, with local development/hot reloading supported via Webpack serve.
+***This is an addon to the HubSpot cms-react-boilerplate repo.
+Credit for original boilerplate code goes to HubSpot: [Original repo](https://github.com/HubSpot/cms-react-boilerplate)***

 ## Getting started: